breuerfelix/breuerfelix.github.io/_posts/20-03-17-donate-cpu.md

 ### Windows / Mac

-I highly recommend to only run this program on a desktop computer or when connected to a powersource because it will drain your battery since it is using all the available CPU power on your system.
+I highly recommend to only run this program on a desktop computer or when connected to a power source because it will drain your battery since it is using all the available CPU power on your system.
 You can, of course, also use docker here, but why not have a nice gui?

 Since this is well documented already, I won't go into detail here.